gilbertchen/duplicacy/README.md

 Storage URL:  gcs://bucket/path/to/storage
 ```

 Starting from version 2.0.0, a new Google Cloud Storage backend is added which is implemented using the [official Google client library](https://godoc.org/cloud.google.com/go/storage).
-You must first obtain a credential file by [authorizing](https://duplicacy.com/gcp_start) Dupliacy to access your Google Cloud Storage account or by [downloading](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts) a service account credential file.
+You must first obtain a credential file by [authorizing](https://duplicacy.com/gcp_start) Duplicacy to access your Google Cloud Storage account or by [downloading](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts) a service account credential file.

 You can also use the s3 protocol to access Google Cloud Storage.
 To do this, you must enable the [s3 interoperability](https://cloud.google.com/storage/docs/migrating#migration-simple) in your Google Cloud Storage settings and set the storage url as `s3://storage.googleapis.com/bucket/path/to/storage`.